hphelion/documentation/devplatform/stackato/admin/server/upgrade.html.md

 After the components have been upgraded, the node is restarted and then post-upgrade validation takes place.
-If any failures occur, the upgrade process is stopped and you will be given given the option to roll back the upgrade.
+If any failures occur, the upgrade process is stopped and you will be given the option to roll back the upgrade.
 As with the pre-upgrade validation, this can be skipped using the `--ignore-inspect-failures` option (see warning above).